guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Import some flags

-Use to control the flags that Guild imports.
-If the list is large, consider [importing all flags but skipping some](#import-all-but-some-flags).
+Specify the flags that Guild imports:

 ``` yaml
 train: